iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great to help out but sometimes have difficulty starting a session due to 'used all daya' message<br> :date: __2021-01-30 17:01:33__

 > The app is strange.
 Compred to folding@home it does not stimulate competition by giving you and Id, points, and the ability to gain more points by putting more devices under the same ID.
 Also it doesn't have any settings to allow me to use more or less resources.
 For instance it was initially using only one big core and now it seems to have settled for some of the little cores and I have no control over this behaviour.
 The app does not work in landscape mode which is very annoying.<br> :date: __2021-01-24 22:23:05__

-> A great idea this but it does not automatically start calculations when I put my phone on charge.
-I have to manually start the calculations - it's rare I think to do so.
-There should be an in-app setting to allow automatic start upon plug in.
-1 star lost because it's missing this obvious function.
-1 star lost because without this function, the app is simply a waste of memory on my phone.
-Fix this and it's 5 stars.<br> :date: __2021-01-12 18:53:46__

-> Very nice app, however, I wish it has I control when the app starts crunching numbers, for example after my battery level is up to 99% for example and it will stop if the battery drops Below 90% and so on.<br> :date: __2021-01-12 14:54:10__